Day 1: Anuradhapuwa, The great Stupa of Ruwanwelisaya

 Sacred Grounds

-The area surrounding the Sri Maha Bodhi is filled with ancient ruins and statues that tell the story of its long and venerated past.
-The Bodhi Tree itself is surrounded by railings and supported by golden pillars to protect its ancient branches.
-Devotees come to the site to offer prayers, light oil lamps, and place flowers at the base of the tree.
-The atmosphere is serene, with the rustling leaves of the Bodhi Tree and the gentle hum of prayers creating a peaceful ambiance.
+There are ancient ruins and statues dotting the area around the Sri Maha Bodhi, near the road, telling its long and venerated past.
+This ancient Bodhi Tree is surrounded by railings and protected by golden pillars to support its ancient branches.
+Offering prayers, lighting oil lamps and placing flowers at the base of the tree is what devotees come to the site for.
+The sound of sibilant prayers, and the rustling of Bodhi Tree leaves produces a most peaceful ambience.

 Spiritual Experience